 - Purchase squirrel-resistant feeders, such as those that rotate when a squirrel's weight offsets its balance.

 - You may want to distract squirrels from the feeders by putting out food, such as corn, specifically for them.
 This should be placed at least 8 feet away from any bird feeder.

 Another option is to erect wire fencing made of 1-inch mesh that is at least 30 inches high.
 For additional protection, extend the fencing 6 inches below ground, then 6 inches outward to prevent burrowing.
 Prevent squirrels from climbing the fence by including an electrified strand a few inches above the ground and about three inches above the fence line.

-It may be time to call in a pest control professional to trap the squirrels, or you can attempt trapping and relocating them yourself.
+It may be time to call a pest control professional to trap the squirrels, or you can attempt trapping and relocating them yourself.
 However, because of varying state and local laws on trap and release of wildlife, trapping is best conducted by a licensed professional.

 If you do choose to attempt trapping yourself, always: